jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-15-security-architecture.md

 - Specialized devices with dedicated functions (medical, automotive, appliances)
 - Risks: proprietary code, long lifecycles, patching difficulties
 - Best practices: secure design, firmware validation, physical protections
+- **Embedded System:** specialized computing component designed to perform dedicated functions within a larger structure
+- **Real-Time Operating System (RTOS):** ensures data processing in real-time and is crucial for time-sensitive applications
+	- embedded systems also have vulnerabilities
+	- hardware failure, software bugs, security vulnerabilities, outdated systems
+	- there are four key strategies in securing embedded systems
+- **Network Segmentation:** divides a network into multiple segments or subnets, limiting potential damage in case of a breach
+- **Wrappers:** show only the entry and exit points of the data hen traveling between networks
+- **Firmware Code Control:** this can be achieved through secure coding practices, code reviews, and automated testing
+- **Inability to Patch:** strategies like over-the-air (OTA) updates, where patches are delivered and installed remotely, can be applied

 ---